c9/docs.c9.io/src/frameworks/frameworks_ionic.md

         $ cd myApp
         $ ionic serve $PORT

-4. Click the Preview button in the top menu in the IDE, and choose "Preview with Web Server".
+4. Click the "Preview" button in the top menu in the IDE, and choose "Preview with Web Server".
 This will open the Preview window for your running app.